 On the day, your delivery team will take the tiles to the nearest hard surface outside your home.
 They’re not able to carry them indoors or over soft, sloping or uneven surfaces, or take away the packaging.
 And because they’ll need to use quite a large lorry to deliver them (it’ll have either a tail lift or mechanical grab arm to lift the tiles off the lorry), it’s important that you let us know about any restrictions beforehand so we can find the best workaround.

 Cancelling and returning

-You can cancel or return your stone flooring just the same as our other pieces.
+You can cancel or return your stone flooring just the same as our other pieces, as long as it’s still in its packaging and on the pallet it was delivered on.
 The only difference is that we’ll need to charge a collection fee if you’d like to return your tiles (unless they’re damaged when they arrive).
 This starts at £46+VAT for mainland England and Wales, £65+VAT for mainland Scotland and £96+VAT for Ireland.
 We’ll be able to let you know the exact amount when you get in touch to return your order.

 If, when your tiles are delivered, you notice that they’re damaged, simply take a photo and get in touch with the store you bought them from so they can sort them out for you.

 Of course, this doesn’t affect your statutory rights.

 Our specialist stone partners don’t offer a guarantee on our Abbotsbury, Chesil, Seaton and Branscombe tiles, because of the nature of the material they’re made from.
 Changes in colour, texture and pattern in natural stone are completely normal and to be expected.
 If you have any problems later down the line, it’ll either be because they weren’t fitted properly (which is why we suggest you use one of our recommended installers), or because of the conditions in your room.